smart-classic/smart_docs/guide/setup.md

 </ol>

-That will open a SMART app &lt;IFRAME&gt; pointing to your own local system e.g. `localhost:8000`, where your app will then be listening for connections.
+That will open a SMART app &lt;IFRAME&gt; pointing to your own local system e.g. `localhost:8000`, where your app will be listening for connections.

 Next: [the quickstart example](quickstart.html)